 URL Shortener

-All users will access the platform using the same shared URL.
+- No subdomain assignment: You cannot assign unique subdomains to individual customers.
+All users access the platform through the same shared URL.

 Example: